 A custodial luminaire must pass stringent Ministry of Justice (MoJ) standards.
 This includes real world destruction tests utilising implements that could be available to a prisoner, such as chair legs and pool cues.
-Our custodial luminaires are built to resist impacts up to 250 joules of energy – 12.5 times more than a standard IK10 fitting.
+Our custodial luminaires are built to resist impacts up to 250 joules of energy.
 High ingress protection, tamperproof and flame retardant materials are also incredibly important in a custodial environment.

 Best Practice Lighting Guide

 Our 24 page lighting guide identifies typical custodial applications, focusing on the principles of good lighting.
 We examine the benefits of robust construction, standards compliance and specific design requirements including anti-ligature luminaires for “safer” cell applications.
 To download your copy click on the button below.